KTH-Nek5000/NekDCTB/source_docs/pages/background.rst

 After the entropy of the data set has been reduced by a lossy truncation step.
 It can be losslessly compressed without introducing new errors by a multitude of schemes that serve this purpose.

-In this project we have chosen to use bzip2 trough ADIOS2.
+For this step, we use the library ADIOS2

-For the lossless compression step, we use the library ADIOS2 [@godoy2020adios] in order to have a data management framework that would allow us to transfer data in an efficient way, apart from seamlessly integrating many lossless compression algorithms, including **bzip2**, which we decided to use.
+[Godoy20]_ in order to have a data management framework that would allow us to transfer data in an efficient way, apart from seamlessly integrating many lossless compression algorithms, including **bzip2**, which we decided to use.
 In principle, any other form of lossless compression would serve the same purpose.

-The input for this step is a velocity or pressure array that has been truncated, i.e., many of its entries has been set to be zero.
+The input for this step is a velocity or pressure array that has been truncated, i.e., its entropy has been reduced.
 Then the bzip algorithm applies several layers of compression techniques in the following order: